 How do I get involved at WKNC?

 Opportunities to volunteer with WKNC are available to full-time NC State students with a GPA of 2.0 or above.
 We offer six-week DJ training classes every fall, spring and summer semester for those who wish to be on air.
-We also need broadcast journalists to help with our news programming and content creators for blogs, podcasts and videos.
-If you are interested in getting involved with WKNC, complete our interest form and someone will be in touch.
+We also need content creators and contributors to produce blogs, videos, podcasts, interviews and audio news stories.
+If you are interested in getting involved with WKNC, check out our interest page.

 How do I become a DJ?